Clevis22/TracePrint/README.md

 The `traceprint` function returns a Promise that resolves to a hash string generated from collected data.

-Here is a section I added about limitations:

 ## Limitations

 While traceprint.js aims to collect identifying fingerprint data, there are some limitations: